ashokdy/NYTimes/README.md

 - NYTimesTests

 5) Run the application in iPhone or iPad simulator or device to have the list of results from service

+Note: Update the project settings if any errors while compiling

 ## About NYTimes

 NYTimes is an iOS project to view most viewed Articles from Newyork Times.
 In this project, the user can see lists of articles recent to 1, 7 and 30days.